 University of Maryland - University College is among your best bets if you're planning on studying Natural Resources Conservation.
 Positioned in Adelphi, Maryland, University of Maryland - University College affords a safe, suburban environment for young people.

-Parents, you might be relieved to know University of Maryland - University College features a relatively low crime rate.
+High quality education for student veterans has earned University of Maryland - University College top marks.
 University of Maryland - University College does not require freshmen to live on-campus.
 Interested in knowing more about University of Maryland - University College's campus?
 Have a virtual tour.

 It's hard to beat Florida International University if you want to pursue Natural Resources Conservation as a major.
-The neighborhood of Miami, Florida, is decent for students who favor a quieter, suburban place.
+This school has one of the largest student bodies in Florida.

 It's hard to beat Prescott College if you wish to pursue Natural Resources Conservation as a major.
-Experience a deep focus on inside the degree program at Prescott College.
+With 28 undergraduates, is one of most popular majors at Prescott College.
 Prescott, Arizona is the best setting for college students who enjoy the active city life.